-Retail Sales YoY in South Africa is expected to be 1.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in South Africa to stand at 2.30 in 12 months time.
-In the long-term, the South Africa Retail Sales YoY is projected to trend around 2.10 percent in 2020, according to our econometric models.
+Retail Sales YoY in South Africa is expected to be 0.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales YoY in South Africa to stand at 2.50 in 12 months time.
+In the long-term, the South Africa Retail Sales YoY is projected to trend around 2.00 percent in 2021 and 1.80 percent in 2022, according to our econometric models.